raven-bootcamp/portfolio-react/README.md

 ```
 npm run deploy
 ```
-This will compile and build any required static files, and save it to a branch specifically for use in Github Pages.
+This will compile and build any required static files, and push it to a Git branch specifically for use in Github Pages.
 Changes are automatically pushed.
 You can find the link to the deployed application at the top of this README file, or in your `package.json` file under the heading `homepage`.

 ## Technologies Used
 - [Node.js](https://nodejs.org/en/)